Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 #### NEW FEATURES

 ###### `install.sh`
-- [ ] Set up gnome-terminal font as Hermit
+- [ ] Set up gnome-terminal custom font
 - [ ] Implement function that only uses as parameter its own name and relies on the data
 - [ ] Add favorite function that not work when being root --> Root programs in user's favorites bar write to `.profile` or `.bashrc` to set custom favorites bar
 - [ ] refactor extract function: more robustness and error handling. decompress in a folder